Written by Adam McIlroy.

 Death education is important throughout different phases of life, and in different professions.
 It has a role to play in schools and universities; is of vital importance to health professionals; and can benefit communities across Britain too.

 Death can upend our lives at any time, and unfortunately, doesn’t spare the young in favour of the older.
-Death has the ability to waylay and disrupt our education more widely, if we experience it at school or university.
-Depending on the closeness of our loss, it can set us back for a long time.
-Death education can be of real worth to children and young adults for this reason.
+Death has the ability to waylay and disrupt education, especially when a child or teenager experiences bereavement.
+Depending on the closeness of the loss, grief can affect emotional wellbeing, concentration and confidence for a long time.
+This is one of the reasons why death education in schools can be so valuable.

 Healthcare professionals are perhaps the most likely among us to face death regularly as part of their profession.
 They experience the full spectrum of death, from accidents and emergencies, to long, slow disease.
 They also see how things like dementia and end of life can go hand in hand with death.
 As such, they can help to facilitate useful conversations between those who may be dying and their family about their healthcare professions.